VincentTam/vincenttam.github.io/source/_posts/2014-03-01-git-status-of-my-octopress-folder.markdown

 ---
 layout: post
-title: "Git status of my Octopress folder"
+title: "Git Status of My Octopress Folder"
 date: 2014-03-01 17:32:29 +0800
 comments: true
-categories: octopress
+categories: Octopress
 ---

 I'd like to include my GitHub repositories here.
 To do so, it's a